 Operative data including the total operation time (from skin incision to skin closure), estimated blood loss, amount of surgical drain, postoperative transfusion, and hospitalization duration (duration of hospital stay after the operation) were recorded.
 In addition, kinetics of plasma hemoglobin, serum creatine phosphokinase (CPK), and C-reactive protein (CRP) were measured at baseline and at 1, 3, and 7 days after surgery.
-Perioperative complications were defined as intraoperative or postoperative complications within 4 weeks after surgery.
-Late complications were defined as complications from 4 weeks to the final follow-up examination.
-Recurrent pain was defined as recurrent axial back and/or leg pain with a VAS score of ≥4 during the follow-up period.
+Perioperative complications were defined as intraoperative or postoperative complications were defined as complications from 4 weeks to the final follow-up examination.
+Recurrent pain was defined as recurrent axial back and/or leg pain with a VAS score of \geq 4 during the follow-up period.